Now freely downloadable worldwide, as a protest against censorship

 (PDF).

-This pattern of denial extends even to the oversight body itself.
-The 1999 Ministry of Defence document was incorporated in full as the minister's official position into a public Ombudsman report
+This pattern of contradiction extends even to the oversight body itself.
+The 1999 Ministry of Defence document was incorporated in full as the Minister’s official position into a public Ombudsman report

 (report 1999/507).